xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 {% endhighlight %}

-I'm not fan of this  `passing ptrs`, `casting`, `.addr`
+I'm not a fan of this `passing pointers`, `casting`, `.addr`

 ### Macros
-Macros allows you to apply transformations on AST on compile time which is really amazing, but It can be very challenging to follow or even work with specially if it's not well documented and I feel they're kinda abused in the language resulting in half-baked libraries and macros playground.
+Macros allow you to apply transformations on AST on compile time which is really amazing, but It can be very challenging to follow or even work with specially if it's not well documented and I feel they're kinda abused in the language resulting in half-baked libraries and macros playground.

+## Conclusion
-Overall it's language with a great potential and its small team are doing an excellent job, give them a hand if you're interested in Nim, It's a great chance to help a language to grow and no one can blame you for reinventing the wheel :)
+Overall, Nim is a language with a great potential, and its small team is doing an excellent job.
+Just be prepared to write lots of missing libraries if you want to use it in production.
+It's a great chance to reinvent the wheel with no one blaming you :)